harness/developer-hub/release-notes/security-testing-orchestration.md

 - This release includes the following UI enhancements for working with exemptions.
 (STO-6078)

-  - You can click on a row in the **Exemptions** table to view details for that exemption.
+  - You can click on a row in the **Exemptions** table to view details for the issue associated with that exemption.

     ![](static/sto-click-row-to-view-exemptions.png)